 - Freshly grated parmesan cheese optional, to taste

-- Boil a large, salted pot of pasta and cook it al dente according to package directions.
+- Boil a large, salted pot of water and cook the pasta al dente according to package directions.

 - Meanwhile, brown the sausage meat in a skillet over medium-high heat, breaking it up as you go along (about 8-10 minutes).
 Once it's cooked through, transfer it to a paper towel lined plate.